mason-bially/ttrpg-xcom/01_mechanics.md

       - Critical Hit: Add the damage range value (e.g. a maximum possible roll) to the damage.
     - Subtract the target's armor from the damage (minimum damage value is 1).
     - Apply the damage to the targets health, some abilities may trigger.

+### Movement

+Movement is one point of mobility per square traversed horizontally and vertically.
+And three points of mobility per two squares traversed diagonally: this is spent 2 points of mobility for the first diagonal, 1 point for the second diagonal, and repeat.

+Some move actions (kicking down doors) can be done during movement for the cost of mobility points.
+And some (breaking through windows) can be done for free.

+Some terrain is rough (like that which requires parkour over) and requires double mobility points to enter each square.